 For museums operating within a local government framework, some activities, such as human resources and financial matters, will be managed by other departments.
 Similarly, planning is often required to fit in with local government strategic, social and cultural plans.
-This area is addressed particularly in Part A of the National Standards, 'Managing the Museum', where benchmarks such as A1.1.1 ('The museum operates within an appropriate legal framework') and A2.6.2 ('Occupational health and safety (OH&S) obligations are fulfilled') may be reflected in local government-wide processes rather than those managed solely by the museum.
+This area is addressed particularly in Part A of the National Standards, 'Managing the Museum', where benchmarks such as A1.1.1 ('The museum operates within an appropriate legal framework') and A2.6.2 ('Workplace Health and Safety (WHS) obligations are fulfilled') may be reflected in local government-wide processes rather than those managed solely by the museum.